PojavLauncherTeam/PojavLauncher/README.md

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
 This launcher can launch a variety large of Minecraft versions (from 1.6 to latest 1.17 snapshot, even Combat Test versions).
-Modding via Forge and Fabric is also supported,  but Forge is currently limited to 1.13.2 and below.
+Modding via Forge and Fabric are also supported.

 ## Building
 Will be moved to **BUILDING.md**